princeton-computational-imaging/Delta-Prox/docs/source/started/quicktour.md

 $$

 where $D(\cdot; \theta_{DOE})$ indicates a shift-invariant convolution process with an optical kernel, i.e., PSF, derived from a DOE image formation model parameterized by $\theta_{DOE}$, and $\epsilon$ is measurement noise, e.g., Poissionian-Gaussian noise.
-To reconstruct target image $x$ from noise-contaminated measurements $y$, we minimize the sum of a data-fidelity $f$ and regularizer term $r$ as
+To reconstruct the target image $x$ from noise-contaminated measurements $y$, we minimize the sum of a data-fidelity $f$ and regularizer term $r$ as

 $$
     min_{x \in R^n} ~ f \left( D\left(x;\, \theta_{DOE} \right) \right) + r \left(x ; \, \theta_r \right).